-I want to talk a little about recovered vs recovering.
+I want to talk a little about “recovered” vs. “recovering.”
 I’ve experienced that this can be a controversial topic but it definitely doesn’t have to be.
 The first time I heard someone introduce themselves as a recovered alcoholic, I was at a meeting and the speaker had all my attention while speaking about his alcoholism.
-He then began speaking about being recovered and living as a free man with the obsession to drink being removed.
-That really got my attention, it irritated me because of my current belief.
+He then began speaking about being recovered and living as a free man with the obsession to drink removed.
+At the time, that really irritated me.
 I turned to a friend next to me and told him I was going to hurt this guy because he has no right to say he had recovered.

-I had to admit I was one that would not so, therefore, I could not, but when I would I did.
+I had to admit I was one that would not, and therefore, I could not.
 I had thought that because I went to meetings I was doing the program.
 I discovered that the meetings and the program are two separate things and with both combined, we do recover.
 The meetings are a great place to gather and for alcoholics to meet people who have recovered and share about recovery.
 The program is a plan of action taken toward a goal.
 Our goal is to be recovered from a hopeless state of mind and body by having a spiritual awakening.

-Origins Behavioral Healthcare is a well-known care provider offering a range of treatment programs targeting the recovery from substance use disorders, mental health issues, and beyond.
+Origins Behavioral Healthcare is a well-known care provider offering a range of treatment programs targeting the recovery from substance abuse, mental health issues, and beyond.
 Our primary mission is to provide a clear path to a life of healing and restoration.
-We offer renown clinical care for addiction and have the compassion and professional expertise to guide you toward lasting sobriety.
+We offer renowned clinical care for addiction and have the compassion and professional expertise to guide you toward lasting sobriety.

-For information on our programs, call us today: 844-843-8935
+For information on our programs, call us today: 561-841-1296.